NDIS Practice Standards

 This is followed by a stage 2 audit, which is on-site at the place of work.
 After this, if the provider meets all requirements, they will be awarded certification for three years.
 This three-year period is known as a cycle.
 Halfway through the cycle, a mid-term audit occurs, which is similar to the initial state 1 audit.

-Provider differences – the size of the organisation, number of sites, types of services (known as registration groups) – are what makes up QIP's quote.
+Provider differences – the size of the organisation, number of sites, types of services (known as registration groups) – are what makes up QIP's obligation free quote.

 Verification